 2. Cream the butter and sugar together until pale and fluffy then add the eggs one at a time beating again.
 (Using a stand mixer or hand mixing this recipe are both fine)

-3. Add the vanilla bean-paste, salt, lime zest and juice and slowly mix in.
+3. Add the vanilla bean-paste, salt, rum, lime zest and juice and slowly mix in.
 Don’t worry if the batter splits or looks curdles it will come back when you add the flour.
 Add the green food colouring (if you want the cakes green too), mint then 1/3 of the flour and buttermilk, beat together then add the another third then the other, beating in between each addition until just combined and smooth.
 Be careful not to overbeat, stop as soon as the mixture is combined.

 4. Add to the cupcake cases (I prefer to use a scoop for consistency and ease) and bake for 25 minutes (or until light and fluffy to touch, every oven varies slightly).
 Remove from the oven and transfer to a wire rack for cooling.

 5. To make the syrup: add all the ingredients to a small pan and simmer on the hob until all the sugar has dissolved and leave to cool slightly.
 When the cupcakes are cool, using a cocktail stick make tiny holes in the cupcakes, but don’t push all the way down though as the syrup could make the papers peel.
 Spoon one teaspoon of syrup over the holes on each cupcake.